Have you ever taken time at the end of the workday to reflect on what you actually did?

 2. DON’T get in the way.

 If you work in an office with a physical water cooler, space can become an issue.
-Sometimes, people just want to escape their desk for a few minutes to de-stress.
-They may not want to be a part of a conversation.
+Sometimes, people just want to escape their desk for a few minutes to de-stress and may not want to be a part of a conversation.
 Be aware of this and don’t get in the way if someone just wants to be alone.
 Hogging the proverbial water cooler is never an attractive trait, and you can avoid it if you remain mindful.

 3. DO ask questions.